 Visit the RAC-TX group in the URJ Tent to view recordings of the campaign launch webinars and the issue selection town halls.
 If you need a log-in or other assistance with the Tent, email firstname.lastname@example.org.

-Sign up to participate in the campaign.
-It will unfold in two main phases:
+Sign up to participate in the campaign.:

 - Jewish Values and Voting Rights: a source sheet for Torah study, sermon starters, and education programs